 If you’ve ever posted a TikTok and wondered, “Why did this video blow up while my last one flopped?” — the answer lies in the TikTok algorithm.

-In this guide, we’ll get the TikTok algorithm explained in plain English — how it works, why it’s so good at predicting what we’ll like, and most importantly, how you can work with it to boost your visibility in 2025.
+In this guide, you’ll get the TikTok algorithm explained in plain English — how it actually works in 2025, what changed this year, and how you can work with it (not against it) to boost your visibility and go viral.

 Let’s clear this up first: algorithm meaning TikTok isn’t some mystical code only engineers understand.
 It’s TikTok’s recommendation system — the brain that powers your FYP.